AbuMandour/WhiteMvvm/README.md

 #### Dialog
 Dialog service is an assembly has the responsibility of any regular popup also loading indicator we depend on UserDialogs plugin yo implement this all dialog

+             await DialogService.ShowAlertAsync("No Internet Connection", "Internet", "Ok");

 #### Navigation
 navigation in white MVVM we go with the of most of the MVVM framework and Xamarin recommendation way which depend on navigating view model instead of pages to reach a totally separated code the aim to make view only responsible for design and make navigation system in view model but here naming convention is very imported as all pages should end with "view" and all view models should end with ViewModel and use master details page and tabbed page we must use page container class which has options and navigate from view model

+##### GetStarted

+first we should change some code in app class, like this:

+             public partial class App : WhiteApplication

+ _to_

+             public partial class App : WhiteApplication

+then select our launch page with SetHomePage method:

+             SetHomePage<HomeViewModel>

+now we can use all navigation methods to navigate between view models

 #### DeviceUtilities
 the assembly which contain all Xamarin Essential services with interface approach and mocks for unit test